python-jsonschema/jsonschema/docs/errors.rst

     since these validators only need to match once, and any other errors may not be relevant.

+    Arguments:

+        errors (collections.Iterable):

-    :argument collections.Iterable errors: the errors to select from.
+            the errors to select from.
 Do not provide a mixture of errors from different validation attempts (i.e. from different instances or schemas), since it won't produce sensical output.

+        key (callable):

-    :argument callable key: the key to use when sorting errors.
-See `relevance` and transitively `by_relevance` for more
+            the key to use when sorting errors.

-        details (the default is to sort with the defaults of that function).
+            See `relevance` and transitively `by_relevance` for more details (the default is to sort with the defaults of that function).
             Changing the default is only useful if you want to change the function that rates errors but still want the error context descent done by this function.

     Returns: